Algae-Tools/.github/profile/README.md

-# 🦠 Algae Tools
+# 🌱 algae tools

+hello, welcome.

+i'm aden, a university student currently studying to become a technical artist.

-Open-source game art tools for engines and DCC's, created by Aden.
-A collection of small, focused utilities for engines and DCCs.
+algae tools is an open-source collection of game art tools for engines and DCC's, created by me.

----
+these tools are free for use by the public, i hope you find them useful

-## 📦 Tools
+## tools
 - [Algae Roof Tiler](link) – procedural roof generation
 - [Algae Vertex Painter](link) – quick vertex painting workflow
 - [Algae Water Shader](link) – stylized water material

 *(more coming soon – WIP lives in [techart-tools](https://github.com/aden-tt/techart-tools))*

----

-## 🚀 How to use
+## how to use
 Each tool has its own repo with install instructions, screenshots, and examples.
 Pick what you need, download, and plug it into your engine/DCC.

----

-## 🤝 Contributing
+## contributing
 Bug reports, ideas, and pull requests are welcome.

 ---

-## 📜 License
 Unless otherwise noted, all tools are released under the MIT license.